pburakov/cs/solutions/linked_lists/cycle/README.md

 # Cycle in a Linked List

 This another version of infamous "detect cycle in a list" problem.
-Given a linked list, return the node where the cycle begins.
+Given a linked list, not only detect the cycle, but return the node where the cycle begins.
 If there is no cycle, return `null`.

 Example :